 Visitor Visa Requirements

 Not everyone is eligible to apply for visitor visa or permitted to come into Canada.
 Anyone involved in any of the things below cannot apply for visitor visa:

 - Part of any organized crimes;

-In addition, all applicants must possess a valid passport, be in good health and have to convince the immigration officer they fully intend to return to their home country.
+In addition, according to the visiors visa requirements, all applicants must possess a valid passport, be in good health and have to convince the immigration officer they fully intend to return to their home country.
 If the officer suspects the purpose of the visit is to remain in Canada and claim refugee status, the application will be denied.

 Visitor Visa Application Process and Fees

 The process of applying for a Visitor’s Visa is very simple:

 - The applicant (the person wishing to visit), has to complete a form either online or through the mail